 further into the 21st century.

-More than 50 years on from gaining independence it can be said that most governments in sub-Saharan African have let their people down.
-And, as most African governments are firmly in control of their own destiny, shamefully there is nothing to suggest that things are going to change any time soon.
-For after 175 years of independence, life in countries like Guatemala, Honduras, El Salvador and Nicaragua in Central America is still a challenge for most people there.
+More than 50 years on from gaining independence it can be said that most governments in sub-Saharan African have let their people down - big time.
+And, as most African governments are firmly in control of their own destiny, shamefully, there is nothing to suggest that things are going to change any time soon.
+For after 175 years since independence, life in countries like Guatemala, Honduras, El Salvador and Nicaragua in Central America is still a challenge for most people living there.
 So if we in the North really want to 'Make Poverty History' it is time to tackle this gross inertia across the developing world and, as a carrot, offer poor countries a new radical 'Partnership for Progress.'

 Among the first tasks should be to ensure that supplies of food are adequate and guaranteed.
 Experts suggest that, on average, three times more food could be produced in the developing world if farmers had access to essential inputs: improved seeds, fertilisers, irrigation.
 At the same time encouragement should be given to families to place their plots of land into local co-operatives which would lead to larger fields, increased mechanisation, greater harvests whilst freeing-up children to go to school.